|Mare and Riding Horse Performance Test

-The performance test examines and evaluates, insofar as is possible, a mare’s interior qualities of willingness to work, tractability and temperament as well as her basic paces, rideability (including the establishment of rhythm, suppleness and contact) and jumping aptitude.
+The performance test examines and evaluates, insofar as is possible, interior qualities of willingness to work, tractability and temperament as well as basic paces, rideability (including the establishment of rhythm, suppleness and contact) and jumping aptitude.
 A Mare and Riding Horse Performance Test should be held on a single day and is expected to take no more than 45 minutes per horse.

 The test is conducted mainly for mares registered in the Official Stud Book, Preliminary Stud Book or Registry Book, but it is also available for other ATA-registered horses, including geldings.
 Participant owners must be members of the ATA.

 Horses should be at least three years of age and trained to saddle including safe mounting and dismounting around other horses.
 The horse should be able to walk, trot and canter under saddle in an arena with other horses.
 Horses completing the test before their 4th birthday will receive an age compensation adjustment of 0.25 points added to their final score.
 Horses should have training and experience in free-jumping before they come to the Mare and Riding Horse Performance Test.